TechNICAL SPECIFICATIONS & FAQ

 However, we have found that the free or inexpensive software tools available are inconsistent at best.

-They can easily create DCPs that are unplayable and that do not meet DCI Compliance.
+They can easily create DCPs that do not meet DCI Compliance.

 Most often, "homebrewed" DCPs will be formatted incorrectly as exFAT, HFS, NTFS, EXT4, or have the wrong inode size.